LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Evaluation Design

 \subsection{Measuring Detection Threshold of Hand Redirection}

-Hand redirection is a technique that intentionally introduces discrepancies between the user's actual hand movements and the movements of the virtual hand in virtual environments.
-This technique allows for natural interaction with virtual objects over a larger area than would be possible in confined physical environment.
-Zenner~\etal measured detection thresholds (DTs) for hand redirection under three conditions: horizontal rotation warp, vertical rotation warp, and gain warp (which scales movement distance), both with and without distraction~\cite{dt_hand_redirection}.
-For our study, we replicated the "gain warp without distraction" condition.
+Hand redirection is a technique introducing discrepancies between real and virtual hand movements, often to enable interaction in a larger virtual space than the physical one affords.
+We replicated the ``gain warp without distraction'' condition from Zenner~\etal, where participants repeatedly performed a reaching task and reported if their virtual hand felt faster or slower than their real hand, and a detection threshold (DT) was calculated from their responses~\cite{dt_hand_redirection}.

-The experiment involved participants repeating a reaching task with their right hand, where the virtual hand's position was adjusted based on the gain value.
-After each trial, participants reported whether the virtual hand moved faster or slower than their real hand.
-The DT was calculated from their responses.
-For our validation, this experiment was replicated in a within-subjects design, as outlined in Fig.~\ref{fig:hand-redirection-exp-procedure} and below: \begin{enumerate} \item Participants joined the Experiment World and completed a questionnaire on age, gender, and VR experience. \item The participants were explained the reaching task. \item Practice session: The participants performed the task once for each gain value: 0, 1.25, and 0.75. \item Main session: Participants performed the task twice for each gain value in a randomized order: 0.75, 0.8, 0.85, 0.9, 0.95, 1, 1.05, 1.1, 1.15, 1.2, and 1.25. \item Questionnaires on the sense of embodiment and presence were completed. \end{enumerate}
+The within-subjects procedure was outlined in Fig.~\ref{fig:hand-redirection-exp-procedure} and explained as follows: \begin{enumerate} \item Participants joined the Experiment World and completed a questionnaire (demographics, VR experience). \item Instructions for the reaching task were provided. \item Practice session: One trial each for gain values of 0, 1.25, and 0.75. \item Two trials for each of 11 gain values (from 0.75 to 1.25) presented in a randomized order. \item Participants completed post-experiment questionnaires (Sense of Embodiment, Presence). \end{enumerate}